← All insights

 The modularity that makes personalisation possible

-This is the same principle that makes enterprise brand systems work.
-The more modular your creative source material—separated layers, isolated components, consistent naming—the more effectively an AI can recombine and extend it.
+Lani doesn’t draw complete characters.
+She draws bodies, heads, hairstyles, and expressions as separate components.
+The AI assembles and recolours them.
+This is the same principle that makes enterprise brand systems work: the more modular your creative source material, the more effectively an AI can recombine and extend it.

 Brands that have invested in structured, componentised design systems are already positioned for this.
 Their asset libraries are training-ready.
 Brands still working from flat files and one-off productions will need to restructure before they can take advantage.
+The organisations that built disciplined, modular creative systems over the past decade are the ones that will scale fastest with AI.

 The brand systems parallel